sv222/cloud-engineer-interview-questions/README.md

 * **Troubleshoot errors:** X-Ray can help you to troubleshoot errors in your application.
 * **Understand application behavior:** X-Ray can help you to understand the behavior of your application by providing a detailed view of your application's traces.

-### Optimizing AWS S3 buckets for cost and performance
+### How do you optimize an AWS S3 bucket for cost and performance?

 There are a number of things you can do to optimize your AWS S3 buckets for cost and performance.